 Transportation to Catalina Island Campout

-1. Easy going boat ride from Long Beach to the Catalina Island roughly took us an hour.
+1. Easy going boat ride from San Pedro to the Catalina Island (Two Harbors) roughly took us an hour.
 (Parking at the Catalina Express ferry costs around $18 /night).

 2. Upon arrival there was a truck to shuttle your gear from the dock directly to your camp site.
 Although you could go on a 15-20 min walk directly to the campsite(Two Harbors Campgrounds) with your backpack.